 (c) there are reasonable grounds for believing that the continued provision of the child care service to which the renewal application relates would constitute an unacceptable risk to the wellbeing of the children for whom the service is provided.

-[Section 23 amended by No. 38 of 2011 s.
+[Section 23 amended: No. 38 of 2011 s.
 14.]

 24. Conditions of renewed licence